Reaction (album)

-Reaction is the second album by American R&B singer Rebbie Jackson.
+Reaction is the second studio album by American R&B singer Rebbie Jackson.
 The album was released on October 7, 1986 and spawned two mildly successful singles, "Reaction" and "You Send the Rain Away", a duet with Robin Zander.
 "Ticket To Love" was going to be released as the second single and received a very limited promo release before being cancelled in favour of "You Send the Rain Away".
 The album-only track "Tonight I'm Yours", a duet with Isaac Hayes, received substantial airplay but was not commercially released as a single.